Grouper: Modern use

 Many groupers are important food fish; some are now farmed.
 Unlike most other fish species, which are chilled or frozen, groupers are usually sold alive in markets.
-Many species are popular game fish for sea-angling.
+Many species are popular game fish for big-game fishing.
 Some species are small enough to be kept in aquaria, though even the small species are inclined to grow rapidly.

 Groupers are commonly reported as a source of ciguatera fish poisoning.
-DNA barcoding of grouper species might help control Ciguatera fish poisoning since fish are easily identified, even from meal remnants, with molecular tools.
+DNA barcoding of grouper species might help control ciguatera fish poisoning, since fish are easily identified, even from meal remnants, with molecular tools.

 Size

 Malaysian newspaper The Star reported a 180 kg grouper being caught off the waters near Pulau Sembilan in the Strait of Malacca in January 2008.
 Shenzhen News in China reported that a 1.8 m grouper swallowed a 1.0 m whitetip reef shark at the Fuzhou Sea World aquarium.

 In September 2010, a Costa Rican newspaper reported a 2.3 m grouper in Cieneguita, Limón.
-The weight of the fish was 250 kg, and it was lured using one kilogram of bait.
+The weight of the fish was 250 kg, and it was lured using 1 kg of bait.
 In November 2013, a 310 kg grouper had been caught and sold to a hotel in Dongyuan, China.

 In August 2014, off Bonita Springs in Florida (USA), a big grouper took in one gulp a 4-foot shark that an angler had caught.